Does my organization qualify for a discount?

 We’re performing in English.
 Do we still need supertitles?

-There are several reasons why having supertitles for English and English-translated operas is beneficial.
+There are several reasons why having supertitles for English and sometimes English-translated operas (such as Die Fledermaus) is beneficial.
 First, the style of most operatic singing makes it difficult to deliver the language in an easily understandable way.
-Second, many words in operettas and translated English operas are archaic or unusual.
+Second, many words in operettas and translated English operas might be archaic or unusual.